Easy Ways To Make A Better First Impression

 You’ve heard the saying “you never get a second chance to make a first impression.”
 That’s particularly true during your job search

 Certainly, having the right skills, experience, and, in some cases, education is essential.
-However, recruiters and employers may not notice if you don’t make a good first impression.
+However, recruiters and employers may not contact you for an interview if you don’t make a good first impression.

 Recruiters and employers meet you different ways.
 It might be when they receive your resume.
 It might be when they view your profile on LinkedIn.
+It might be when they see something on social media.
 Since you have no way of knowing, it’s important to cover all fronts.

 Put a background photo on your LinkedIn profile.
-The beginning of last year, LinkedIn changed the interface.
-One of the changes was the addition of a background photo.
+Several years ago, LinkedIn changed their user interface.
+One of the biggest changes was the addition of a background photo.

-A year later, many people still have the bland, blue, background because they have failed to put up something else.
+Years later, I still see people with the bland, generic blue background because they haven’t bothered to upload something else.

-Leaving the default background in place makes you look unsavvy, technology challenged, and, worst of all, generic.
+Leaving the default background in place makes you look outdated and generic too.
 There are a lot of choices, make one today.

 AOL was one of the early email providers.
 It was cool to have an @AOL email address 20 years ago.
-I had one before most of my friends had email.
+I had my first email address, writer@AOL, before most of my friends had email.

 Keep your old @AOL or @Yahoo email for friends and family.
-Adopt a new, more modern email address, like @Gmail, for your job search.
-If you need to use numbers because your “firstlastname” is taken, don’t use digits that reveal your age.
+Get a new, modern email address like @Gmail, for your job search.
+Choose something professional like firstnamelastname or firstname.lastname etc. I you decide to use numbers because your choice is taken don’t use digits that reveal your age.

 Not much makes your resume look more dated than an Objective statement.
-The possible exception is using a Times New Roman font.
+The possible exception is using Times New Roman or any other serif font.